1 Year Update 10/2023

 Instead of supporting openness, collaboration, and mutual growth, I have observed that you choose secrecy, control, and power.

 Take our first review cycle.
 In 1:1s, my engineers gave feedback that they wanted to preserve the flat company structure.
-They were concerned that setting levels and titles this early may impact the healthy team dynamics.
+They were concerned that your insistence on levels and titles this early may impact the healthy team dynamics.

-I held a company-wide meeting to align as a group.
+As the company was a five-person engineering team plus you, I held a meeting with everyone to align as a group.
 The meeting did not reflect well on your leadership.
 It got heated between you and one outspoken engineer, to the point where he said that at the end of the day it comes down to what “Joanna wants.”

 Rather than reflect on how your communication could be improved, you blamed this on me holding a team discussion in the first place.
 From then on, I noticed your increased attempts to discredit me.